The DRIVE Framework #

 - Behavior Fit Assessment completed for each candidate

-- Behavior validated through observation in realistic contexts
+- Behavior Market Fit is supported by observation in realistic contexts

 Evaluation rubric (for scoring each dimension):